21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/summary-billionaire.png)

-Totally diffrent,right ?
-Thanks to Summary View, we can easily overview data which we can't recozinize data in Excel by importing.
-For example, this citizenship column represents the number of billionaires for each countries.
+Totally different,right ?
+Thanks to Summary View, we can quickly overview data which we can't recognize data in Excel by importing.
+For example, this citizenship column represents the number of billionaires for each country.
 As you can see, United States have the most billionaire all over the world.
-This selfmade column represents how come they become billionares.
+This self-made column represents how come they become billionaires.
 When you see gender column, you can understand men's billionaires is much more than women at first glance.

 But, we can't analyze data precisely with the way it is now.
-Why not ?
+Why not?

-Let's see year column and name column.
+Let's see year column and the name column.

 ![](images/year-name.png)

-Year column has data of the three years, 2014 and 2000 and 1996.
+The year column has data of the three years, 2014 and 2000 and 1996.
+And, We can see Abigail Johnson has "(3)" in the name column.
+That is because he was counted three times.
+In other words, Abigail Johnson was counted as one of the billionaires in 2014 and 2000 and 1996 in this data.What we want to know is information about billionaires in Europe now.
-次に、nameカラムを見てみると、例えば、Akira Moriさん（六本木の森ビルの人）の最後には、3となっていますね。これは、3回カウントされているということです。つまり、このデータにおいてAkira Moriさんは、2014年、2000年、1996年どの年度のときにも億万長者としてカウントされていたことを意味します。

-What we want to know is imformation about billionaires in Europe now.
-Then, when same people like Bill Gates were count many time, we can't analyze data precisely.
 So, we need to delete other data except 2014's year.

-In such case, in contrast to Excel which I need to find where function like filter are, Exploratory enables us to chose command from there or type code like SQL.
+In such case, in contrast to Excel which I need to find where function like a filter is, Exploratory enables us to chose command from there or type code like SQL.Grammer enables you to express anything you want, that's why we can talk/write.
+Time to learn Grammar for Data Analysis, not tools like Excel or Tabelow!

 ![](images/exploratory-command.png)

-Moreover, You can simply select command from the column header dropdown list, which will generate a command like below.
+Moreover, You can select the command from the column header dropdown list, which will generate a command like below.

 ![](images/command-builder.png)

-Let's select ‘Filter’ from the column header dropdown list, which will generate a command like below because we want to filtering 2014's data.
+Let's select ‘Filter’ from the column header dropdown list, which will generate a command like below because we want to filter 2014's data.

 ![](images/filter-20140.png)